EU Parliament Monitor โ€” API Documentation - v0.8.49

 Enable democratic transparency by providing automated, multilingual coverage of European Parliament activities through a secure, maintainable static site architecture.

-• Minimal Runtime Dependencies: Pure static HTML/CSS output with no server-side execution; single production dependency (european-parliament-mcp-server) used at build time
+• Minimal Runtime Dependencies: Pure static HTML/CSS output with no server-side execution; one pinned production dependency (european-parliament-mcp-server@1.2.15) plus one optional dependency (worldbank-mcp@1.0.1) used only at build time; markdown-it + plugins (markdown-it-anchor, markdown-it-footnote, markdown-it-attrs, markdown-it-deflist) vendored in the aggregator for deterministic artifact rendering

 ๐Ÿ‘ค User Focus: Shows how different user types interact with the EU Parliament Monitor system and what external systems it depends on.